mikebowler/jirametrics/README.md

 This section contains information about a specific file that we want to export.

-file_suffix specifies the suffix that will be used for the generated file.
+**file_suffix** specifies the suffix that will be used for the generated file.
 If not specified, it defaults to '.csv'

-The columns block provides information about the actual data that will be exported.
+The **columns** block provides information about the actual data that will be exported.

-"only_use_row_if" is a bit of a hack to exclude rows that we don't want to see in the export.
+**only_use_row_if** is a bit of a hack to exclude rows that we don't want to see in the export.
 For example, sometimes we only want to write a row if it has either a start date or an end date or both.
 We could use this to exclude the row unless one of those values is present.

-The full list of issues is made available in the 'issues' variable so it's possible to do things like exclude issues we don't want.
+The full list of issues is made available in the **issues** variable so it's possible to do things like exclude issues we don't want.
 The sample below is excluding any issues that are either epics or sub-tasks.
 We'll often use it to exclude specific issues that we know have bad data.

 ```ruby
 file do